Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity: Introduction

 where near center

-which implies at large distance ($r$) it reproduces the Schwarzschild metric, while at the origin it is not only regular, but also has de Sitter form.
-The various property mentioned above makes the metric (\ref{mtrc}) simple for the analysis is its scaling behaviour \cite{Frolov:2016pav}.
-In addition, Hayward black hole can be shown as exact model of general relativity coupled to nonlinear electrodynamics and hence attracted significant attention in various studies, like Quasinormal modes of the black holes Lin by {\it et al} \cite{Lin:2013ofa}, the geodesic equation of a particle by Chiba and Kimura \cite{Chiba:2017nml}, wormholes from the regular black hole \cite{Kuhfittig:2013jna,Halilsoy:2013iza} with their stability \cite{Sharif:2016wvq}, black hole thermodynamics \cite{Kumar:2018vsm,mn} and related properties \cite{Mehdipour:2016vxh, Perez-Roman:2018hfy}, and strong deflection lensing \cite{Zhao:2017cwk}.
-The rotating regular Hayward metric has been also studied \cite{Gwak:2017zwm, Amir:2016nti, Amir:2015pja,Abdujabbarov:2016hnw} and Hayward black hole solution in EGB has been discussed in \cite{ak}.
+which implies that at a large distance ($r$) it reproduces the Schwarzschild metric, while at the origin, it is not only regular but also has de Sitter form.
+The various properties mentioned above make the metric (\ref{mtrc}) simple for the analysis of its scaling behavior~\cite{Frolov:2016pav}.
+In addition, the Hayward black hole can be shown as an exact model of general relativity coupled to nonlinear electrodynamics and hence attracted significant attention in various studies, such as Quasinormal modes of the black holes Lin by {et al.}~\cite{Lin:2013ofa}, the geodesic equation of a particle by Chiba and Kimura~\cite{Chiba:2017nml}, wormholes from the regular black hole~\cite{Kuhfittig:2013jna,Halilsoy:2013iza} with their stability ~\cite{Sharif:2016wvq}, black hole thermodynamics~\cite{Kumar:2018vsm,Maluf:2018lyu} and related properties~\cite{Mehdipour:2016vxh, Perez-Roman:2018hfy}, and strong deflection lensing~\cite{Zhao:2017cwk}.
+The rotating regular Hayward metric~\cite{Gwak:2017zwm, Amir:2016nti, Amir:2015pja,Abdujabbarov:2016hnw} and Hayward black hole solution in EGB has been discussed in~\cite{Kumar:2020bqf,Ghosh:2020tgy}.